csebooks/relational-databases/content.en/part-seven-specialty-databases/_index.md

 We note, however, that SQL unfortunately prohibits such a situation, because of consistency requirement 2.
 Since SQL also does not support multiple inheri- tance, we cannot use inheritance to model a situation where a person can be both a student and a teacher.
 As a result, SQL subtables cannot be used to represent overlapping specializations from the E-R model.

 We can of course create separate tables to represent the overlapping special- izations/generalizations without using inheritance.
 The process was described earlier, in Section 7.8.6.1.
-In the above example, we would create tables people, stu- dents, and teachers, with the students and teachers tables containing the primary-key
+In the above example, we would create tables people, stu- dents, and teachers, with the students and teachers tables containing the primary-key attribute of Person and other attributes specific to Student and Teacher, respectively.

-**956 Chapter 22 Object-Based Databases**

-attribute of Person and other attributes specific to Student and Teacher, respectively.
 The people table would contain information about all persons, including students and teachers.
 We would then have to add appropriate referential-integrity constraints to ensure that students and teachers are also represented in the people table.

 In other words, we can create our own improved implementation of the subtable mechanism using existing features of SQL, with some extra effort in defining the table, as well as some extra effort at query time to specify joins to access required attributes.